jaffamonkey/example-test-from-native-js-to-cucumberjs/README.md

 `test` Where the website tests live
 `web` Where to basic website lives, that we will use to test and deploy

+## Files descriptions

+`.travis.yml` This the config file for deployment to Travis CI `netlify.toml` This the config file for deployment to Netlify cloud server `.gitignore` When working on code, there are files and folders that you don't want included and they are specified here.
+`web/index.html` The basic website for purpose of learning coding, testing and deploying `tests/test.js` The executable test that will open the basic website, fill and search form and check results.

 ## Requirements

 * NodeJS (11+)